 Each spring, close to a million tulips bloom in the gardens of Canada’s Capital.
-Our landscape architects have already designed clusters of tulips of different varieties, colours and sizes for 2018.
+Our landscape architects have already designed clusters of tulips of different varieties, colours and sizes for the upcoming season.
 Now it’s time to plant the tulips.

 How to grow tulips in your garden